 Deep learning frameworks are used in the creation of deep and machine learning models.
 The frameworks offer tried and tested foundations for designing and training deep neural networks by simplifying machine learning algorithms.

 These frameworks include interfaces, libraries, and tools that allow programmers to develop deep and machine learning models more efficiently than coding them from scratch.
 In addition, they provide concise ways for defining models using pre-built and optimized functions.

 In addition to speeding up the process of creating machine or deep learning algorithms, the frameworks offer accurate and research-backed ways to do it, making the end product far more accurate than if one was to build the entirety of the model themselves.

-This article will focus on the five most important deep learning frameworks in 2021:
+This article will focus on the top most important deep learning frameworks in 2024:

 Keras is particularly useful because it can scale to large clusters of GPUs or entire TPU pods.
-The functional API can handle models with non-linear topology, shared layers, and even multiple inputs or outputs.
-Keras was developed with the intention to enable fast experimentation for bulky models and prioritizes the developer experience, which is why the platform is so intuitive.
+Also, the functional API can handle models with non-linear topology, shared layers, and even multiple inputs or outputs.
+Keras was developed with the goal to enable fast experimentation for bulky models while prioritizing the developer experience, which is why the platform is so intuitive.

 PyTorch is a Python library that supports building deep learning projects such as computer vision and natural language processing.
-There are two main features of PyTorch: Tensor computing (such as NumPy) with strong acceleration via GPU, and deep neural networks built on top of a tape-based automatic differentiation system, which numerically evaluates the derivative of a function specified by a computer program.
+PyTorch has two main features: Tensor computing (such as NumPy) with strong acceleration via GPU and deep neural networks built on top of a tape-based automatic differentiation system, which numerically evaluates the derivative of a function specified by a computer program.